zizisoft/gitlock/architecture.md

 For a directory, the hash must be all-zero, which has no meaning.

 For the first lock, there's no parent, so there should be no parent line (also no empty line after it).
 If there're 2 or more parents, write multiple parent lines (no empty lines in between).
+Parent lines can be in any order - no need to strictly follow that in the Git commit object.

 If the commit message is empty, the Base64 line should be `base64-`.